ucc23/ucc/_pages/ARTICLES.md

 style: style
 ---

-These are the articles whose databases are currently included in the UCC.
-The modifications and corrections made to each one before including it in the UCC are presented <a data-umami-event="dbs_edits" href="/../dbs_edits">here</a>.
+These are the articles whose databases are currently included in the **UCC**.
+The modifications and corrections made to each one before including it in the **UCC** are presented <a data-umami-event="dbs_edits" href="/../dbs_edits">here</a>.

 <!-- Begin table 1 -->